jgommels/easy-java/README.md

         //Getters and setters
     }

-We can easily read the CSV file with a single line of code:
+We can easily read the CSV file into a collection of type `List<ItemOrder>` with a single line of code:

     List<ItemOrder> orders = easyCsv.read(Paths.get("path/to/orders.csv"), ItemOrder.class)

-Notice that the conversion happens through reflection by examining the header of the file and comparing it with the fields of the Java class.
+Notice that no explicit mapping needed to be defined between the columns in the file and the fields in the Java class, nor did the column names and field names need to have the same case.
+The conversion happens automatically through reflection by examining the header of the file and comparing it with the fields of the Java class.
 The fields are matched using relaxed binding, so the cases between the header of the file and the Java class don't have to be the same.
-In this case, the file uses snake-case for the header and obviously camel-case for the Java class.
+In this example, the file uses snake-case for the header and camel-case for the Java class.

 **Warning:** Since this reads all of the file into memory, this should only be used with small files or in non-production code.